 This, to us, means that if the formula isn’t just right – it might not be as effective.
 It could be one of the reasons why, despite some effective ingredients, this formula falls flat when it comes to efficacy.

-A study by Phytomedicine tested the effects of stinging nettle on inflammatory disorders and came to the conclusion that “using lipophilic extracts of the roots, stems or leaves of stinging nettle may be more effective then traditional tinctures (water, methanol, ethanol) to undergo clinical evaluations for the treatment of inflammatory disorders including arthritis.”
+A study by Phytomedicinetested the effects of stinging nettle on inflammatory disorders and came to the conclusion that “using lipophilic extracts of the roots, stems or leaves of stinging nettle may be more effective than traditional tinctures (water, methanol, ethanol) to undergo clinical evaluations for the treatment of inflammatory disorders.”

 All-in-all there is some sort of research behind each of these ingredients.
 A couple of which are known to work, and highly touted in the world of testosterone-boosting supplements.
 Yohimbe should be investigated further – with not many studies backing it up – and could be a reason why some customers aren’t seeing results.

 Xanthoparmelia Scabrosa Extract is a natural supplement primarily used to treat sexual disorders such as erectile dysfunction and lack of sexual desire.

 Xanthoparmelia is a form of lichen commonly used in the formation of medications.